 LinkedIn articles are one of the most attractive features of this platform.
 Many people constantly complain about LinkedIn post character limitations.
 I always tell them to try publishing an article on LinkedIn and believe it or not, most of them see perfect results in doing so.
 Not only can they attract more valuable connections using the article, but they also do strong branding and prove themselves as experts.
 So, use this feature and publish your article.

-Where can I find LinkedIn articles?
+Where can I find articles on LinkedIn?

-Are there articles on LinkedIn?
+What are articles on LinkedIn?